Are Australia's gun laws the solution for the US?

 Unlike in the US, self-protection is not accepted as a justifiable reason to own a gun.

-The number of Australia's mass shootings dropped from 11 in the decade before 1996, to zero in the years since - the murder-suicide of a family of five in New South Wales in 2014.
+The number of Australia's mass shootings dropped from 11 in the decade before 1996, to one in the years since - the murder-suicide of a family of five in New South Wales in 2014.

 Philip Alpers, a professor at Sydney School of Public Health, has done studies showing that aside from the victims of the Port Arthur shooting, 69 gun homicides were recorded in 1996 compared with 30 in 2012.